-The Compliance Function is part of the second line of defence.
+The Compliance Function provides oversight as part of the second line within the model.
 It is responsible for ensuring that the ILUK Board and senior management understand and meet the letter and spirit of its relevant statutory and regulatory obligations and can demonstrate that it is doing so.